Battle of Langport: Results

 Goring's army had been the last effective field army available to the Royalists, whatever its quality.
 Its loss was a major blow to Royalist morale.
 On 11 July, Fairfax met representatives from the local clubmen at Middlezoy.
 He promised that his army would pay for all supplies they took and leave the clubmen in peace provided that they did not assist the Royalists.

 Goring left an infantry garrison in Bridgwater and withdrew with his cavalry to Barnstaple, in Devon.
 He himself was depressed and possibly drinking heavily.
 Although Bridgwater was a strong position, Fairfax nevertheless stormed the eastern part of the town on 21 July.
 After a heavy artillery bombardment, Sir Hugh Wyndham surrendered the remaining western part of the town on 23 July.

 Fairfax next besieged Sherborne, which was defended by Sir Lewis Dyve.
 Dyve surrendered on 17 August after artillery and mines breached the castle walls.
 The New Model Army then stormed the city of Bristol on 10 September, depriving the Royalists of their last major manufacturing centre.
 Charles had appointed Prince Rupert as governor, but he considered that Rupert had surrendered prematurely, and the two became increasingly estranged.

 These Parliamentarian successes isolated the remaining Royalists in the West Country from Charles's forces in Wales, Oxford and the Midlands.
-The Royalists were no longer able to raise effective field forces and first civil war ended less than a year later, after the Parliamentarians captured most of the isolated Royalist garrisons.
+The Royalists were no longer able to raise effective field forces and the first civil war ended less than a year later, after the Parliamentarians captured most of the isolated Royalist garrisons.